domschl/WinSteamOnMac/README.md

 **Note:** Update doesn't seem to be a straight foreward process.
 You might need to completely start over, if things go wrong.

-- `game-porting-toolkit` version 1.0.2 seems to require at least beta 3 of macOS Sonoma.
+- Make sure to use both the latest beta of macOS Sonoma and the latest `game-porting-toolkit` togehter.

 If you want to update your x86 homebrew at a later point: